Emergency-Response-Demo/erdemo.io/admin_consoles.md

      echo -en "\n\n$(oc get kservice $OCP_USERNAME-kafdrop --template='{{ .status.url }}' -n $OCP_USERNAME-er-demo)\n\n"
     ```

-    NOTE:  Wait for about 15 seconds after invoking this URL.
-The Kafdrop admin console is deployed as a KNative Serving service and configured to scale to zero.
-It'll take a bit for a kafdrop pod to spin up.
+    NOTE:  You may have to wait for about 15 seconds after invoking this URL.
+The Kafdrop admin console is deployed as a *KNative Serving* service and configured to scale to zero.
+It'll take a bit for a new kafdrop pod to spin up.

     ![Kafdrop Home Page](/images/kafdrop_homepage.png)